-[ Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design clad with tiles having tiled ridging.
-The roof space is accessed via a ceiling hatch in the hallway.
-The roof is timber framed with sterling board sarking.
-The firewall is formed in concrete blockwork.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design clad with tiles having tiled ridging.
-The roof space is accessed via a ceiling hatch in the hallway.
-The roof is timber framed with sterling board sarking.

-Roofing including roof space Glasswool insulation has been laid to ceiling joists.
+Roofing including roof space The roof is of pitched design clad with tiles having tiled ridging.
+The extension roof The roof space is accessed via a ceiling hatch in the hallway.
+The roof is timber framed with fibreboard sarking.
+Glasswool insulation has been laid to ceiling joists.

 Rainwater fittings There are half round UPVC gutters in place, which connect to round UPVC downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The property is of cavity timber frame construction with a block outer leaf externally rendered.
+The property is of non traditional timber frame construction externally clad with concrete panels (known as a Speyrock).

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The front and rear access doors are of timber panel design with glazed inserts.
-Windows are of double glazed timber casement design.
-The soffits and fascias are formed in timber.
+Windows are of double glazed timber casement and PVC design.
+The front access door is of PVC design with a double glazed insert.
+The rear access door is of timber panel design with a glazed insert.
+Soffits and fascias are formed in PVC.

-External decorations The external timbers are finished in a natural woodstain. ---------------------- --- conservatories / porches There are no conservatories / porches. -------------------------- -- --
+External decorations The external timbers are painted.
+Conservatories / porches There are no conservatories / porches.
 Communal areas There are no communal areas.

-[

-Garages and permanent outbuildings There are no Garages or Permanent Outbuildings.
+Garages and permanent outbuildings There is a single car garage of rendered concrete blockwork and stone construction.
+The roof is of pitched design clad with corrugated concrete.
+There is also a block coal store.

-Outside areas and boundaries The front garden is laid with.
-The rear garden is laid with concrete slabs.
+Outside areas and boundaries The garden is laid with grass, slabs and lockblock containing shrubbery.
+The boundaries are formed in block walls and stone walls.

-The driveway is laid with lockblock.

-The boundaries are formed in timber fencing, block walls, stone walls and are of open plan layout design to the front.

-The shared driveway has been hardcored.

 Ceilings Visually inspected from floor level.
 The ceilings are of plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The internal walls and partitions are of plasterboard construction.